-White Island eruption: Body recovery mission to begin at first light
+White Island eruption: Body recovery mission under way

 "But we know that we are missing eight people," Clement said.

-The recovery of the six bodies will be the focus of tomorrow's venture, as the team deployed will likely run out of time to search for the remaining two tomorrow.
+The recovery of the six bodies will be the focus of today's venture, as the team deployed will likely run out of time to search for the remaining two.

 He acknowledged the trade-offs of quickly getting bodies off the island and the impact this may have on the collection of crucial evidence.